HelenHelene/eportfolio/NS/NS_Assignment3.md

 #### Reference
 Di Silvestro, F. & Nadir, H. (2021) The Power of ePortfolio Development to Foster Reflective and Deeper Learning in an Online Graduate Adult Education Program.
 Adult Learning 32(4):154-164.

+Rewo.
+(2024) What is a skills matrix.
+Available from: https://www.rewo.io/skills-matrix-for-manufacturing/ [Accessed 8 June 2024].

 University of Essex Online.
 (2024) University of Essex Online Writing Guide Series – A short guide to Reflective Writing.
 Essex: University of Essex Online.